Duet3D/wiki-content/User_manual/Machine_configuration/robot_types.md

 Care must be taken when the robot is powered off: the arms need protection against falling down with damaging result.
 The following possibilities avoid it
 * using brakes at the joints
-* weight balance of every joint, e.g. by using counterweights, so the force downward is below the detent torque of the steppers (servos don't have much detent torque and cannot be used for this method)
+* weight balance of every joint, e.g. by using counterweights, so the force downward is below the detent torque and friction of the steppers/gears (servos don't have much detent torque and cannot be used for this method)
 * protection by using springs or dampers

 # 5 axis CNC